These chemical reaction experiments are some of my favorite science activities for middle school.

 - AB + CD → AD + CB

-This is an extremely popular experiment, that seems quite simple, but when you add in scientific questions, it makes it perfect for a middle school science lesson.
+This popular experiment may seem quite simple, but when you add in scientific questions, it makes it perfect for a middle school science lesson.

 - What do you think will happen?